-Argument Format Description

-PrimaryInterface The primary network device

-enabled at start (e.g. 'eth:eth0'
+Argument Format Description PrimaryInterface string The primary network device enabled at start (e.g. 'eth:eth0' for Ethernet).

-$\operatorname{string}$ for Ethernet).

 Argument Format Description ActiveInterface string The currently active network device, such as 'eth:eth0' for Ethernet.
-Hostname $\operatorname{string}$ The current hostname of the Reader. connectionStatus AdminUp Connected Disconnected The connection status of the current active interface.
+Hostname string The current hostname of the Reader. connectionStatus AdminUp Connected Disconnected The connection status of the current active interface.
 The value is one of the following: AdminUp: Interface is started but not yet connected.
 This state is temporary.
 Connected: Interface is up and running.
 Disconnected: Interface is down. ipAddressMode Dynamic Static Indicates the current configuration of the network interface.
 Dynamic (using DHCP for IP configuration) or Status (using manual IP configuration). ipAddress IP address Reports the current IP address assigned to the Reader.
-This value will not be reported if it is not currently assigned or the ipMask IP address network is disconnected.
-Reports the current IP address mask assigned to the Reader.
+This value will not be reported if it is not currently assigned or the network is disconnected. ipMask IP address Reports the current IP address mask assigned to the Reader.
 If not currently assigned or network disconnected, this value will not be reported.

 Argument Format Description gatewayAddress IP address Reports the current network gateway assigned to the Reader.
-This value will not be reported if it is not currently assigned or broadcast Address IP address if it is not currently assigned or the network is disconnected.
+This value will not be reported if it is not currently assigned or broadcastAddress IP address the network is disconnected.
 Reports the current IP broadcast address assigned to the Reader.
 This value will not be reported if it is not currently assigned or the network is disconnected.